 These students spend two days in hospital pharmacy in academic year 2021/22.
 At the time of year 3 EL, students will be learning about and will be becoming familiar with common medicines used in the treatment of infections and infectious diseases, GI & endocrine conditions, and cardiovascular and respiratory conditions.

-All activities should be under the supervision of a pharmacist or technician.
+All activities should be under the supervision of an appropriately trained member of staff.